 Additionally, analyzing the available data from the call trends can help in people management for the optimization of resource allocation and also identify the KRA or the areas of improvement.

 This is one of the key areas both for the purpose of regulation which demands agile data management with stringent data quality requirements and the privacy and safety of customer data, which the increasingly digital aware consumers are seeking in this present scenario.
-Also, without proper data management techniques, the extraction and the transformation of data would take a longer duration and cause more cost to the company.
+Also, without proper data management techniques, the extraction and the transformation of data would take a longer duration and cause more costs to the company.
 Having a good data management plan with cloud services can help ensure low cycle time for both the customers and the firms and the insurance providers

-Data Management and Visualization would play a part across all the functions to give a better understanding of the financial health to the metrics that one wants to measure, moving away from the spreadsheets to have dashboards will also help in understanding the key focus areas.
+Data Management and Visualization would play a part across all the functions to give a better understanding of the financial health of the metrics that one wants to measure, moving away from the spreadsheets to have dashboards will also help in understanding the key focus areas.

 Leverage your Data to the maximum by understanding your data needs and employing personalized solutions as per your requirements.